 Traditional-style B2B trade shows were the best thing for companies to network in their respective industries.
-Imagine massive halls filled with everyone from newbie sales representatives to seasoned C-suite executives and everyone in between.
+Imagine massive halls filled with everyone from newbie sales and marketing representatives to seasoned business owners, C-suite executives, and everyone in between.
 They were held once a year, and companies needed to be present there if they wanted to get hot leads and build credibility.
-However, B2B trade shows showed a decline in participation by the end of 2016 and during the 2020 pandemic, well, we are not sure when large crowds will be able to safely form again.
+However, the B2B trade show market in North America showed a decline in participation by the end of 2016.
+For example, attendance at the Offshore Technology Conference in Houston went from 95,000 to under 65,000 between 2015 and 2017.

-As for B2B companies, experiences are also taking a pivotal role in B2B marketing.
-A growing number of B2B companies are choosing experiential marketing because it is much more effective in creating relationships and cutting through the overwhelming noise.
-Instead of choosing to meet and greet their potential clients on trade shows, where competition lurks behind every corner, they decide to take their own mobile roadshow or trade show to clients.
+As for B2B companies and networking event marketers, experiences are also taking a pivotal role in B2B marketing planning and execution.
+A growing number of B2B companies choose trade show marketing because it is much more effective in boosting brand awareness, as well as creating trustful relationships and cutting through the overwhelming noise.
+Instead of choosing to meet and greet their potential clients on trade shows, where competition lurks behind every corner, they decide to take their own trade show to clients.
 This provides numerous opportunities to connect with a changing generation of decision-makers, reduce customer acquisition costs, and build long-lasting relationships.
-Also, mobile trade shows (customer roadshows) have far less attendance, but the right decision-makers, since the event is at their customer’s parking lot or at a neutral local space with a smaller crowd.

-At a trade show, your maximum reach limit is limited to the number of attendees, and there are no ways to filter the audience by interest or buying cycle.
-They are limited to a one-time event, and there is no real value offered to leads.
-Additionally, for challenger brands especially, they are outspent by the big guys who are building big experiences, and frankly, if you aren’t building an experience for your customers, you aren’t going to be remembered.
+At a trade show, your maximum reach limit is limited to the number of attendees, and there are no ways to filter the audience by interest or B2B sales cycle.
+They are limited to a one-time event, and there is no real value offered to the leads generated.

-Even if we’re talking about a massive event with tens of thousands of attendees (once this can safely happen again), there is a limit to how many of them you talk to, and not many of them will be B2B decision-makers.
+Even if we’re talking about a massive event with tens of thousands of trade show attendees, there is a limit to how many of them you talk to, and not many of them will be B2B business decision-makers.
 They might not have any intention of doing business with you, while some of them might be close to closing a deal (but due to nearby competitors, they might decide to go with someone else).
-At most of these conferences, exhibitors stand at their booths or tables, giving away promotional material and networking, hanging out at the bottom of their marketing funnel.
+At most of these conferences, exhibitors stand at their trade show booths or tables, giving away promotional material and networking, hanging out at the bottom of their trade show marketing funnel.

-Trade show attendees are bombarded with different advertising campaigns and messages, and often tune more and more things out.
+Trade show attendees are bombarded with different advertising campaigns and content marketing, and often tune more and more things out.
 The enticing background videos, neat taglines, attractive hostesses, and well-designed booths simply don’t appeal anymore.
-There is also the problem of booth overstaffing where people get together to network or come to break the monotony of their office routine.
-The interaction of attendees is sub-optimal, which doesn’t make trade shows the best opportunity to engage in meaningful conversations with potential clients.
+There is also the problem of trade show booth overstaffing where people get together to network or come to break the monotony of their office routine.
+The interaction of trade show attendees is sub-optimal, which doesn’t make trade fairs the best opportunity to engage in meaningful conversations with potential clients.

 Experiences Matter for B2B Brands

-Since B2B experiential marketing is like having a field trip come directly to your customers, B2B audiences react positively to well-designed B2B experiences, such as B2B mobile trade show tours.
-Business consumers that can experience your product or service, such as try your new tech solutions, building products or office furniture, before they invest in them (and do it in front of their premises) are more likely to remember your brand and products.
-This gives you an immeasurable competitive advantage over companies that showcase their products on trade shows, conferences, and other events.
+Since B2B experiential marketing is not that utilized, B2B target audiences react positively to well-designed B2B experiences, such as B2B mobile trade show tours.
+Business consumers that can experience your product or service, such as trying your marketing automation and other new tech solutions, building products or office furniture, before they invest in them (and do it in front of their premises) are more likely to remember your brand and products.
+This gives you an immeasurable competitive advantage over companies that showcase their products on trade shows, conferences, and other networking events.

-- The most significant benefits that real-life B2B experiences can bring to your brand (and that can’t be reaped from traditional trade shows) include:
+- The most significant benefits that real-life B2B experiences can bring to business owners (and that can’t be reaped from traditional trade fairs) include:

 - Showcasing and proving the quality of your B2B product

-- Networking and collaborating with useful non-competitors (companies that can complement your experiential marketing strategy)
+- Networking and collaborating with useful industry experts and non-competitors (companies that can complement your experiential marketing strategy)

 Why Mobile Trade Show Tours Deliver Better Results?

 When you visit your potential or current B2B client, the unique experience you provide them will help you break through the clutter and position yourself as different from the rest.
 Many people believe that trade shows still happen because people are afraid to stop doing them.
-You can be different by taking your budget that would otherwise be spent on a single trade show and launch a series of mobile roadshow experiences on multiple locations.
+You can be different by taking your B2B marketing budgets that would otherwise be spent on a single trade show and launch a series of mobile roadshow experiences on multiple locations.
 You will be the non-trade show brand, with competition being nowhere in sight.
 For example, when on a trade show in Las Vegas, your competition is everywhere from the trade show floor to hotel bars and restaurants.
-But with a mobile trade show, you are the only one there with you and your products or services and can easily experience your product or service as being the best on the market.
+But with a mobile trade show, you are the only one there and can easily make your product or service the best on the market.

 B2B Mobile Trade Shows Matter for Your Brand

-Hussmann, a B2B food service, spent tons of money to attend an industry trade show every year.
-But in 2016, it was announced that that year’s trade show would be the last, so they teamed up with Pro Motion and successfully used mobile trade show tours for their B2B marketing.
+Hussmann, a B2B food service, allocated a considerable part of its marketing spending on attending trade shows every year.
+But in 2016, it was announced that that year’s trade show would be the last, so they teamed up with Pro Motion and successfully used mobile trade show tours for their B2B marketing tactic.
 The news they received couldn’t have come at a more inconvenient moment because they had just launched a new line of refrigeration systems that they wanted to exhibit.
 The thing was that showing photos on the Internet wouldn’t cut it, and their prospects had to experience it in person in order to appreciate it.

-A Few More Tips on Creating the Perfect B2B Roadshow Tour
+A Few More Marketing Tips on Creating the Perfect B2B Roadshow Tour

 Your roadshow vehicle should be open and ready before the first employees begin to arrive at the office.
 To make the best possible first impression, keep perks such as food and beverage to offer visitors as a welcome gesture.